Home » Money Management » A Closer Look at Health Care Fees

 You Can Negotiate Your Bill

-Many people who do not have insurance or do not have adequate insurance are unaware that a hospital bill is not a binding document in the same way that the bill from a restaurant is.
-Many hospitals have staff on hand in the event that a patient wants to negotiate their bill, yet the overwhelming majority of health care patients do not bother to do so, usually because they are unaware the practice exists.
+Many people who do not have insurance or do not have adequate insurance are unaware that a hospital bill is not a binding document in the same way that a bill from a restaurant is.
+Many hospitals have staff on hand in the event that a patient wants to negotiate their bill, yet the overwhelming majority of healthcare patients do not bother to do so, usually because they are unaware the practice exists.
 It also pays to read your bill carefully because you will often find that you are charged for things you never received.
-Many attorneys offer negotiation advice and services after a sky-high hospital bill in order to help a client get their medical payments down to a lower level.
+Many attorneys offer negotiation advice and services after a sky-high hospital bill in order to help clients get their medical payments down to a lower level.

 See Also: